Caring For Your Jewellery

 Brass is a material which, when exposed to air, humidity and natural body chemicals (in other words, everyday life) will gradually darken in colour from bright gold to bronze.
 This degree of darkening is also known as the patina of the brass.

-Though many of my customers also like to leave their brass jewellery to grow old gracefully!
+Though many of our customers also like to leave their brass jewellery to grow old gracefully!

 Gold Plated Chain